triestpa/Open-Cryptochat/README.md

 ```
 <br>

-### 4.1 - Generate Keypair In Vue App
+### 4.1 - Generate Key Pair In Vue App

-Next, we'll replace the `created` function in `/public/page.js` to initialize the WebWorker and generate a new keypair.
+Next, we'll replace the `created` function in `/public/page.js` to initialize the WebWorker and generate a new key pair.

 ```javascript
 async created () {